Spec comparison · 12 min read · Data refreshed 29/05/2026

 | Hanstrom 4-in-1 Square | 499 | 260 | 280 | 600 | 1639 |

 The ten-year picture reshuffles the headline ranking.
-The Qettle Original and Hanstrom 4-in-1 Square are the cheapest taps over a decade, both around £1,600.
-A soft-water Quooker Fusion Round comes in at £1,830, closer to the value pair than its £1,295 sticker suggests once you account for its zero filter cost.
-The Qettle Signature 7L and Franke Omni are the most expensive long-term, the 7L because of its premium price and the Franke because its filter cartridges are the priciest here.
+The Hanstrom 4-in-1 Square is the cheapest tap over a decade at about £1,640, with the Qettle Original close behind at about £1,745.
+A soft-water Quooker Fusion Round comes in at £1,785, closer to that pair than its £1,250 sticker suggests once you account for its zero filter cost.
+The Franke Omni is the most expensive long-term because its filter cartridges are the priciest here; the Qettle Signature 7L lands mid-pack, its low £945 purchase price offset by the higher standby energy of its big tank.

 When each tap is the right answer

-Quooker Fusion Round is the right answer if you value the most efficient tank running cost, a separate hot-water valve and the option of seven-year tank cover via SWAP.
+Quooker Fusion Round makes the most sense if you value the most efficient tank running cost, a separate hot-water valve and the SWAP tank-replacement scheme.
 The Quooker premium is real but it shows up in resale value and after-sales support.

-Qettle Original 4-in-1 is the right answer for households of two to four who want filtered water at the lowest entry price and the lowest ten-year cost in soft water.
+Qettle Original 4-in-1 suits households of two to four who want filtered water at the lowest entry price and the lowest ten-year cost in soft water.

-Franke Omni is the right answer for buyers who want a three-year warranty, full functionality and the Franke UK service network, and do not mind the higher filter cost.
+Franke Omni fits buyers who want a three-year warranty, full functionality and the Franke UK service network, and do not mind the higher filter cost.

-Hanstrom 4-in-1 Square is the right answer if you want filtered 4-in-1 water at the lowest price in a compact tank that suits a smaller kitchen.
+Hanstrom 4-in-1 Square wins if you want filtered 4-in-1 water at the lowest price in a compact tank that suits a smaller kitchen.

-Quooker Flex is the right answer if you specifically need the pull-out hose flexibility (rinsing pots and pans at the spout, filling planters).
+Quooker Flex makes sense if you specifically need the pull-out hose flexibility (rinsing pots and pans at the spout, filling planters).
 Otherwise the Fusion Round is the sibling to pick at the same price.

 What this comparison does not cover